Ecogenomics/GTDBTk/README.md

 ```
 gtdbtk test --out_dir <path>
 ```
-This runs a basic classify_wf pipeline for 3 archaeal genomes.
-It creates 2 folders in the output directory, the result directory and the genomes directory used as input.
+This applies the classify workflow (classify_wf) to three archaeal genomes.
+It creates two folders in the output directory, the result directory and the genomes directory which is used as input to GTDB-Tk.

 ## Quick start